THE CLUTTER SERIES

 Our personal situation and our individual values, beliefs and perceptions determine what clutter is – it can mean something different for each of us.

-Clutter can be anything that we keep/store although it doesn’t serve us: we don’t need it, we don’t use it, we don’t love it.
+Clutter can be anything that we keep in our life although it doesn’t serve us.